 Articles About gear drives

-(SPONSORED CONTENT)A Complete Guide to Rack & Pinion Dedicated Reducers
+(SPONSORED CONTENT)The First Family of Dedicated Rack & Pinion Reducers

 Redex-Andantex makes a family of high precision planetary reducers specifically designed for use with racks on linear axes and ring gears on rotary axes for machine tools and automation equipment.
 Our reducers achieve minimum to ZERO-BACKLASH, extremely high compound stiffness, high efficiency through our unique design.
 Download our free whitepaper to learn more.
 White Papers Courtesy of Andantex USA